 So it feels right that George Harrison’s favourite LP would reflect a time of creative unknowns and artistic challenges.
-“Rubber Soul was my favourite album,” he reveals.
+“Rubber Soul was my favourite album,” he once revealed.
 “Even at that time, I think that it was the best one we made,” he added when reflecting on the iconic record in the ’90s.

-He wistfully recalled, “The most important thing about it was that we were suddenly hearing sounds we weren’t able to hear before.
+He wistfully recalled: “The most important thing about it was that we were suddenly hearing sounds we weren’t able to hear before.
 Also, we were being more influenced by other people’s music and everything was blossoming at that time—including us.”

 Rubber Soul is often seen as one of the most experimental of The Beatles’ albums and reflects a moment of unbridled creativity within the band—a sparking moment that would ignite the rest of the Fab Four’s subsequent output.
 The record was built upon a heavy dose of avant-garde rock and roll, unlike the previous efforts, this album was not a hit-machine.

 More so than any other, this album was about challenging not only themselves as musicians and creator but, Rubber Soul was a challenge to the audience too—as aspect Harrison would always push forward with all of his work.